U-M Research Computing Package – Eligibility

 • The notification you receive will include information about your ARC resource.

-If after reviewing the information provided in one of these notifications you have any questions, or there are any issues, please feel free to contact us directly.
+If after reviewing the information provided in one of these notifications you have any questions, or there are any issues, please feel free to contact ARC directly.

 Manage access to ARC resources provided through the UMRCP